ricardombrodriguez/PDS-PracticalClasses/README.md

 - *lab02* - Code analysis and refactoring of the previous lab
 - *lab03* - Tic-Tac-Toe and Flight reservation program
 - *lab04* - Code analysis and refactoring of the previous lab
-- *lab05* to *lab12* - Design patterns - Creational, Structural and Behavioural patterns
+- *lab05* to *lab11* - Design patterns - Creational, Structural and Behavioural patterns
+- *lab12* - Java Reflection

 # Authors: